 Please contact one of Council's Community Development Officers for more information on upcoming events and initiatives.

-The Cooma Koori Interagency is a community network meeting, facilitated by NSW Family & Community Services.
+The Monaro Koori Interagency is a community network meeting, facilitated by NSW Family & Community Services.
 The network aims to improve service outcomes for Indigenous people across the entire Snowy Monaro region.

 Membership of the interagency includes representation from a wide range of service providers, as well as members of the local Indigenous community.
 Meeting dates are not currently set.